The Hackesche Höfe are one of Berlin’s most popular attractions – don’t miss the impressive Art Nouveau façades and the special atmosphere!

-The Hackesche Höfe today
+The Hackesche Höfe today: restaurants, bars and shops

 The original use of the buildings was included in the restoration concept and successfully implemented.
 Today, the eight courtyards of the Hackesche Höfe between Rosenthaler Straße and Sophienstraße have 27,000 square metres of space for 40 businesses, including cultural institutions, a cinema, cafés, shops and apartments.

 All around the Hackesche Höfe, bars, restaurants and clubs have opened, and the area is now one of Berlin’s most popular places for nightlife.

 The courtyards with apartments are closed at night, but the front courtyards with bars, the cinema and theatres are always open.

 It’s always busy around the Hackesche Höfe and Hackescher Markt, and there is hardly anywhere to park.
 We therefore recommend getting there by public transport.
 The S-Bahn, U-Bahn, trams and buses all stop at Hackescher Markt.